RESOStandards/transport/data-dictionary.md

 **New in version 2.0**
 * Added new resources, fields, and enumerations
 * Additional validation of resources, fields, and enumerations using a number of heuristics (substring, edit distance, and data-driven matching)
-* Data validation against server metadata - if items are found in the payload that are not advertised, providers will ont pass testing
+* Data validation against server metadata - if items are found in the payload that are not advertised, providers will not pass testing
 * Updated Data Dictionary reference sheet structure

 <br />